-You may get a refund of your pension contributions if you:
+You may get a refund if you've:

-• left the Scheme before your Normal Pension Age (NPA)
+- left the Scheme before your normal pension age (NPA)

-• have less than 2 years qualifying membership in the Scheme - this includes membership in previous sections of the Scheme
+- got less than 2 years qualifying membership in the Scheme - this includes membership in previous sections of the Scheme

 Income tax is deducted before we refund your pension contributions.